smartfog/fogflow/doc/en/source/start.rst

 	- register the dockerized operator image via FogFlow Task Designer

-	- registery the dockerized operator image by sending a NGSI update to the FogFlow Context Management system
+	- register the dockerized operator image by sending a NGSI update to the FogFlow Context Management system

 	More details can be seen in :ref:`operator-registration`.